kubernetes/registry.k8s.io/README.md

 # oci-proxy

-This project is currently an experiment, for more see [cmd/archeio](./cmd/archeio/README.md)
+The production redirect domain for Kubernetes artifacts, for more see [cmd/archeio](./cmd/archeio/README.md)

 ## Community, discussion, contribution, and support